 5.2.
 In the event your film gets selected to be part of the competition program, the authorized film distributor is required to send a screening HD file format of the film online.
 The specifics of the required screening format will be sent together with the email announcing the selection of the film.

 5.2.1.
-All files should be sent digitally, and the due date for all materials to be delivered is June 31.
+All files should be sent digitally, and the due date for all materials is to be set in the official email

 5.3.
 All films in a language other than Albanian will be electronically subtitled in Albanian.
 This service of translating and screening of subtitles will be handled by the Festival.